Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Lack of Robustness in DL-based MRI Reconstruction Score-based DMs

 The expectation in \eqref{eqn: DM training} is taken over $t\sim U[0,1]$, $\mathbf{z} \sim p(\mathbf{z})$, and $\mathbf{z}(t) \sim \mathcal{N}(\mathbf{z},\sigma(t)\mathbf{I})$, where $p(\mathbf{z})=p_0(\mathbf{z})$ is the distribution of the training data.

-Utilizing a trained DM with $\phi$, the task of sampling $\hat{\mathbf{z}}(0)$ at the time instant $t=0$ is realized through the solution of the reverse process SDE in \eqref{eqn: SCORE-BASED backward}.
+Having obtained a trained DM with parameters $\phi$, the task of sampling $\hat{\mathbf{z}}(0)$ at the time instant $t=0$ is realized through the solution of the reverse process SDE in \eqref{eqn: SCORE-BASED backward}.
 In this step, the score function is substituted with the learned function $s_\phi$.
 There exist various techniques for sampling from DMs, which involve solving the reverse SDE in \eqref{eqn: SCORE-BASED backward}.
 In this paper, the Euler method \cite{platen2010numerical} and the Predictor-Corrector (PC) scheme \cite{allgower2012numerical} are used.
-Following the work in \cite{chung2022score}, a data consistency step is considered to allow sampling from the conditional distribution $p(\mathbf{z} | \mathbf{y})$, which is required when solving inverse imaging problems with DMs.
-In practice, the continuous time index $t\in [0,1]$ is discretized into $i\in [N_{{r}}]$, where $[N_{{r}}]:=\{1,\dots,N_{r}\}$.
+Following the work in \cite{chung2022score}, a data consistency step is considered to allow sampling from the conditional distribution $p(\mathbf{z} | \mathbf{y})$, In practice, the continuous time index $t\in [0,1]$ is discretized into $i\in [N_{{r}}]$, where $[N_{{r}}]:=\{1,\dots,N_{r}\}$.
 The PC sampling technique consists of $N_r$ prediction reverse steps.
 In each prediction iteration, $M_r$ correction steps are required \cite{song2020score}.
 The full procedure is outlined in Algorithm~\ref{alg: PC with DC}.

+We remark that while for the major part of the paper, we use Algorithm~\ref{alg: PC with DC}, our proposed method (which we will discuss in the next section) can be adapted to accelerated DM-based samplers.
+An example of such samplers is the Denoising Diffusion Implicit Models (DDIM) \cite{songdenoising} as will be illustrated in Section~\ref{sec: exp}.